Automotive Energy Supply Corporation: History

 In 2014, AESC was the second largest electric vehicle battery manufacturer worldwide (after Panasonic), with 21% of the market.
-In late 2014 Reuters reported conflict within the Nissan / Renault carmaker alliance over sourcing of battery packs for its Nissan Motor Manufacturing UK and Nissan Smyrna Assembly Plant (USA) car battery plants due to lack of price competitiveness with rival cell manufacturer LG Chem - Nissan was reported to have signed contracts to take all of NEC's electrode production, irrespective of sales.
+In late 2014, Reuters reported conflict within the alliance between Nissan and Renault over sourcing of battery packs for Nissan Motor Manufacturing UK and the Nissan Smyrna Assembly Plant due to lack of price competitiveness with rival cell manufacturer LG Chem.
+Nissan was reported to have signed contracts to take all of NEC's electrode production, irrespective of sales.

-In 2016, Nissan decided to sell its 51% stake in AESC, preferring external suppliers.
-In December 2016, Carlos Ghosn explained that being tied to internal battery manufacturing did not allow for the flexibility of buying cheaper third party batteries.
+In 2016, Nissan, preferring external suppliers, decided to sell its 51% stake in AESC.
+In December 2016, Carlos Ghosn explained that being tied to in-house battery manufacturing did not allow for the flexibility of buying cheaper third-party batteries.

-In mid 2017, Nissan announced it was to sell its battery businesses including AESC (including acquiring the 49% NEC stake) to Chinese investment company GSR Capital for ~$1 billion.
-However, this sale did not actually happen and after three delays was canceled in July 2018 as intended buyer GSR Capital did not complete funding for the sale.
+In mid-2017, Nissan announced that it would sell its battery businesses, including AESC (with its acquired 49% NEC stake), to Chinese investment company GSR Capital for approximately $1 billion.
+However, this sale was canceled in July 2018 after three delays as GSR Capital did not complete its funding.

-In Aug 2018, Nissan announced sale of its electric car battery unit to Chinese renewable group Envision Group, while retaining a 25% stake.
-The sale included AESC as well as battery manufacturing plants in USA (Tennessee) and England (Sunderland 1.9 GWh capacity).
-NEC's 49% stake was also to be sold to Envision.
+In August 2018, Nissan announced the sale of its electric car battery unit to China's Envision Group, while retaining a 25% stake.
+The sale included AESC and its battery manufacturing plants in the United States (Tennessee) and England (Sunderland).
+NEC's 49% stake was sold to Envision.

 In 2025, AESC halted construction of a battery manufacturing plant in South Carolina due to uncertainty regarding tariffs in the second Trump administration.
+The Smyrna plant also stopped production for Nissan in June and switched to energy storage.
+In April 2026, AESC sold its majority stake in its sole U.S. battery plant to Fixx Energy.